ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 To let administrator to manage your app models, you need to register the models.

 In `polls/admin.py`, add following lines and you can manage the registered models.
+Django provides simple (ugly?) pages to let you perform CRUD on the data models.

 ```python
 # polls/admin.py